joshmarinacci/rust-minibrowser/README.md

 # rust-minibrowser
-minibrowser written in rust
+mini-browser written in rust

 The point of this project is to prove we can build a web-browser in just a few thousand lines of code, provided we don't care about:

 * speed
 * implementing the full specs
+* error handling
 * javascript

 The other point of this project is to teach myself Rust.

-So far the minibrowser can:
+So far the mini-browser can:

 * parse CSS files (not the full spec yet)
 * parse HTML files (not the full spec yet)